Karapınar Field

 Karapınar Field is a volcanic field in central Anatolia, Asian Turkey.

 Geography

 The volcanic area is located near the city of Karapınar, in the Karapınar District of Konya Province.

 Features

 The basaltic Karapınar Volcanic Field consists of five cinder cones, two lava fields, and several explosion craters and maars.

 Meke Dağı, at 300 m in elevation, is one of the largest cinder cones in the Central Anatolia Region.

-Meke Dağı is surrounded by Meke Gölü, a crater lake.
+Meke Dağı is surrounded by Lake Meke, a crater lake.